 Indeed, our method gives insight into the physics of the particular flow that has been modeled.
 In the hazards context, such insight should first be used to inform future hazards assessment efforts regarding flows of the same type.
 It can be extended to assessments of hazards related to other types of flows with proper caution.
 We now include a new sentence in the Introduction, to better clarify the range of applicability of our method in hazard assessment problems.
 In this study we are not aiming to consider any possible future flow.
 This was already stated in the Abstract, and in the Conclusions of the manuscript.

 “We remark that our hazard assessment is related to plausible flows similar to the event that occurred in 1955.
-A comprehensive hazard assessment for the any type of future debris flow is beyond the scope of this study.”
+A comprehensive hazard assessment for any type of future debris flow is beyond the scope of this study though such an approach is likely a necessary element of any comprehensive future approach using diverse data.”

 Third, I like very much the hierarchical structure of the inversion technique that is summarized by Figure 1.
 Nonetheless, the authors use a terminology which is unfamiliar to most volcanologists.
 To make the paper readable by a wider audience I suggest simplifying the terminology.
 I think that using a simpler terminology does not preclude the necessity to maintain the mathematical rigor.